aprabh96/Speech-to-Text-with-Visual-Context-Correction/README.md

   - Make sure no other application is capturing this key combination
   - Run the application as administrator
   - Try using the `setup_and_run.bat` script which includes more robust error handling

+- If the middle mouse button doesn't work:
+  - Ensure your mouse has a working scroll wheel that can be clicked
+  - Some applications may capture middle mouse button clicks - try closing other applications
+  - Use Ctrl+Q as an alternative if middle mouse button is not responding
+  - Run the application as administrator if mouse events are being blocked
+  - **Note**: The middle mouse button enables completely keyboard-free operation - ideal for workflows where you only want to use your mouse

 - If screenshot capture fails:
   - Check that you have the required permissions for screen capture